luxonis/depthai-python/docs/source/references/python.rst

   .. function:: getDeviceByMxId(mx_id: str) -> bool, DeviceInfo

-    Returns the device based on the device serial number as a hexadecimal string (e.g. :code:`41440410B1933CBC00`)
+    Returns the device based on the device serial number as a hexadecimal string (e.g. :code:`41440410B1933CBC00`).
+    Can be obtained using :func:`DeviceInfo.getMxId`

   **Member methods**